Bob Cousy: Legacy

 In 1954, the NBA had no health benefits, pension plan, minimum salary, and the average player's salary was $8,000 ($82,000 in 2021 dollars) a season.
 To combat this, Cousy organized the National Basketball Players Association, the first trade union among those in the four major North American professional sports leagues.
 Cousy served as its first president until 1958.

 In his 13-year, 924-game NBA playing career, Cousy finished with 16,960 points, 4,786 rebounds and 6,955 assists, translating to averages of 18.4 points, 5.2 rebounds and 7.5 assists per game.
-He was regarded as the first great point guard of the NBA, winning eight of the first 11 assist titles in the league, all of them en bloc, and had a highly successful career, winning six NBA titles, one MVP award, 13 All-Star and 12 All-NBA First and Second Team call-ups and two All-Star MVP awards.
+He was regarded as the first great point guard of the NBA, winning eight of the first 11 assist titles in the league, all of them en bloc, and had a highly successful career, winning six NBA titles, one MVP award, 13 All-Star appearances, 12 All-NBA First and Second Team call-ups, and two All-Star Game MVP awards.
+Cousy was one of four players–along with George Mikan, Bill Russell, and Bob Pettit–who were selected to all four NBA anniversary teams.
 With his eye-catching dribbling and unorthodox passing, Cousy popularized modern guard play and raised the profile of the Boston Celtics and the entire NBA.
 His fast-paced playing style was later emulated by the likes of Pete Maravich and Magic Johnson.